maisammansour/leaf-pizza-tutorial/README.md

 ## Administrator user story

-I would like to be able to configure the amount of employees and delivery drivers.
+I would like to be able to configure the amount of employees.

 ## Notes